 What common products are found in dispensaries?

 Cannabis flowers are commonly asked products in every dispensary in the USA.
 However, each region can provide wholly different strains of cannabis flower.
 There will be a difference between flower types such as Sativas, Indicas, and Hybrids, and each type has its own set of effects.
-Purchasing your flower from a dispensary guarantees that it has been checked for THC or CBD levels, as well as the absence of mould or any PGR content.
+Purchasing your flower from a dispensary guarantees that it has been checked for THC or CBD levels, as well as the absence of mold or any PGR content.

 Cannabis concentrates are available in a variety of forms, including oils, dabs, and hash, among others.
 Cannabis shatter and wax are generally potent and should have a strong effect on first-time users.
 Capsules or tinctures are a good option if you’re looking for a simple way to correctly dose your THC or CBD.
 These are simple to use, and the effects can be felt within 20-30 minutes.
-Tinctures come in a wide range of flavours; thus, the bottle should be clearly labelled with the components and dosage quantities.
+Tinctures come in a wide range of flavors; thus, the bottle should be clearly labeled with the components and dosage quantities.

 It’s common for marijuana dispensaries to stock a wide range of cannabis edibles, each with its unique quantities of THC or CBD.
 Edibles come in a variety of forms, including gummies, bars, cookies, snacks, beverages, and more.
 It’s important to keep in mind that the effects of edibles can be rather strong for first-time users, so start with a little amount and see how you feel after a few hours.

 These are a popular option among clients because they’re flavorful and are less harmful to the lungs than smoking traditional flowers.
-Vape pens are similar to e-cigarettes in that they use battery power to heat the liquid and convert it to vapour.
-The effects of vape pens are quick-acting and leave no odour behind.
+Vape pens are similar to e-cigarettes in that they use battery power to heat the liquid and convert it to vapor.
+The effects of vape pens are quick-acting and leave no odor behind.
 Depending on your preferred effects, you can choose between THC or CBD-based vape pens.